FelixLinBH/Centimani/readme.md

 ## Features

-- [x] Customize template what you want.
+- Customize template what you want.
-- [x] Add cli instruction from setting json.
+- Provide cli instruction from setting json.
-- [ ] Providind initialize setting cli.
-- [ ] Scan folder structure compare to setting.

 ## Introduction